Sonar-LaunchPad/Unstoppable-Wallet-Website/src/faq/en/about/what-should-someone-do-before-using-unstoppable.md

 The Academy is accessible in-app and externally on https://litrex.academy.

-Users are also advised to go over app terms (Settings > About section) and make sure they understand what Unstoppable wallet is and risks involved while using the app.
+Users are also advised to go over app terms (Settings > About section) and make sure they understand what StarBase wallet is and risks involved while using the app.